 Whilst at university you may decide to have sex or you may not.
 Either way it is important to understand sexual health in general and how to make healthy choices.

-The Sexual health tool can be a useful guide to see if you are practicing safe sex.
+This sexual health tool can be a useful guide to see if you are practising safe sex.

 As well as advice the Students’ Union Advice and Support Centre provide reduced price condoms and free pregnancy tests on campus.

 Be alcohol aware

 Alcohol is known to slow us down and impair our judgement which is why you are more likely to be involved in an accident or be targeted for a crime if you have been drinking.
 Drinkware have a number of articles on staying safe whilst drinking which includes information on sticking together on nights out, drink spiking and how to help someone who has had too much to drink.

 There are plenty of ways that you can stay in control whilst drinking and stay safe:

 - alternate alcoholic drinks with water or soft drinks